grpc/grpc-java/examples/example-tls/README.md

 in the test certificates.
 You can generate your own self-signed certificates with commands in the test certs [README](../../testing/src/main/resources/certs/README).

+- Note you can use system default certificate authority if you are using a real server certificate.

 #### Hello world example with TLS (no mutual auth):

 ```bash